Nicole Kidman: Reception and legacy

 Kidman is often regarded to be among the finest actresses of her generation.
 She is also considered one of Hollywood’s bravest performers.
 She has been noted for seeking eccentric roles in risky projects helmed by auteurs, as well as for her volatile performances and versatile work, having appeared in a variety of eclectic films from several genres throughout her extensive career spanning nearly four decades.
-Vanity Fair stated that, despite struggling with her personal life being publicly scrutinised by the media during the early years of her career, "[Kidman] has shown herself to be a major talent, a remarkable actress who can get in there with the best of them, go toe-to-toe, and come out with her credibility intact.
+Vanity Fair stated that, despite struggling with her personal life being publicly scrutinized by the media during the early years of her career, "[Kidman] has shown herself to be a major talent, a remarkable actress who can get in there with the best of them, go toe-to-toe, and come out with her credibility intact.
 What's more, she's proved herself to be a star with a capital S, the one-in-a-generation kind who, like Elizabeth Taylor, is bigger than the Hollywood system, and is also unafraid to be human and real, which only makes her more popular."
 According to The New York Times, "the plucky, disciplined indomitability she brings to her performances, even more than the artistry she displays within them, may be the secret of her appeal, the source of her bond with the audience."

 Emily Nussbaum of The New Yorker commented how "in each role, there is something waxen and watchful and self-possessed about Kidman, so that, even when she's smiling, she never seems liberated.
 While other actors specialize in transparency, Kidman has a different gift: she can wear a mask and simultaneously let you feel what it's like to hide behind it."
 Kidman’s most remarkable accomplishment lies in her ability to consistently deliver surprising performances, often standing out as the highlight even in otherwise lackluster projects.
 She remains a captivating figure, sparking more conversation and strong opinions than nearly anyone else in the industry.
 Leila Latif of The Guardian commented that Kidman continuously proved again and again "why she is one of Hollywood’s best and subtly most transgressive stars."
 In 2004 and 2018, Time magazine named Kidman one of the 100 most influential people in the world on their annual Time 100 list.
 In 2020, The New York Times ranked her fifth on its list of the greatest actors of the 21st century, and in a 2022 readers' poll by Empire magazine, she was voted one of the 50 greatest actors of all time.
 In 2025, Kidman was named one of the Women of the Year of Time magazine.

 "I'm a character [actor].
 I was trained as a character actor.
 That's what I want to do.
 I believe in changing the way you look, the way you move, the way you speak.
 I'm not great at playing myself, so what really gives me the greatest satisfaction is changing into something else."